yodlpay/tokenlists/README.md

 # Tokenlists

-Tokenlists for the Top1 Web3 Payment Network.
+Lists of supported chains, tokens, routers for the Web3 Payment Network.